GuillermoForero/React-Beer-E-Commerce-Challenge/README.md

 # Beer Challenge

 ## Description
 This is a frontend application developed with Next.js for a work challenge.
 The application is designed to provide a robust and scalable platform using the latest web technologies.
+Server-side rendering is used to enhance the user experience, especially for e-commerce, by preloading product information before the pages are rendered.
 ### Clone the repository:
    ```bash
    git clone https://github.com/your-username/your-repository.git